renan-souza/cv/README.md

 ## Publications
 All publications are stored as BibTeX in [publications](publications).
 The entries can be obtained from Google Scholar.
-The order in the BibTeX file will be the order in the output files.

 BibTeX is built for integration with LaTeX, but producing Markdown is not traditionally done from BibTeX files.